Brown discharge before period: what does it mean?

 Hormonal birth control (breakthrough and withdrawal bleedings)

-The most common side effect of using birth control pills in this way is breakthrough bleeding in the first several months.
+The most common side effect of using birth control pills is breakthrough bleeding in the first several months.
 You may even notice that the blood you see is dark brown, which may mean that it's old blood.

 Adenomyosis

 Adenomyosis is a condition that causes the lining of the womb (the endometrium) to bury into the muscular wall of the womb.
-Symptoms can include heavy periods, cramping, painful sex and infertility.
+According to the NHS, symptoms can include heavy periods, cramping, painful sex and infertility.
 It's common to see spotting between periods, which is normally dark brown.

 Endometrial or cervical polyps